-A. Responsible Officers.
+- A. Responsible Officers.
 The Mayor, Council President, City Administrator and/or the City Attorney shall be responsible for the enforcement of the rules and provisions contained herein.
 Any member may bring concerns to the above referenced officers.
 Any of the officers may employ the assistance of any Councilor for this purpose.
 Upon receiving an official complaint or witnessing inappropriate conduct, a combination of the above officials shall take administrative action.
-Administrative action shall include the serving of verbal warnings, issuing written reprimands or recommending Council take official legislative action in the form of resolution in an effort to correct the offending behavior.
+Administrative action shall include the serving of verbal warnings, issuing written reprimands or recommending Council take official legislative action in the form of resolution in an effort to correct the offending behavior. - B. Censure.
+The Council has the inherent right to make and enforce its own rules and to ensure compliance with those laws generally applicable to public bodies.
+Should any Councilor act in any manner constituting a substantial violation of these rules or other general laws, the Council, by majority vote, may discipline that Councilor to the extent provided by law, including public reprimand.